 The Beatles were unchallenged in the 1960s.
 Every group imitated them!
 Musicians combed their hair and tried to stand and hold their guitars like John Lennon and Paul McCartney.
 I bought their albums as they came out.
-In a way, theirs were the first real albums.
+In a way, they were the first real albums.
 LPs up to that time consisted of one good song and 11 duds.
 With The Beatles, every song was good.
 "Sergeant Pepper's Lonely Hearts Club Band" stands out because of its psychedelia.
 Beatle literature holds that Pepper was Paul's album.
 I disagree.
-John penned "A Day In The Life" and "Lucy In The Sky With Diamonds."
+John penned "A Day In The Life."

 The Beatles as a group were greater than the sum of its parts.
-Anytime a supergroup splinters, solo efforts tend to disappoint.
-Cause-driven Lennon had some decent songs.
+Anytime a supergroup splinters, solo efforts disappoint.
+Peace-driven Lennon had some decent songs.
 McCartney released album after album of garbage.
 George Harrison, adversely affected by Eastern religion, lost touch with reality.

 Swedish ABBA was the first group not from the U.S. or Britain to chart pop/rock records consistently over a period of years.
-They sold 400 million records and had 9 number one singles in the U.K. Everyone knows the disco hits like "Dancing Queen" & "Take A Chance On Me," but ABBA's catalog is filled with songs that explore every conceivable style.
-Agnetha, Frida, Benny & Bjorn went on to successful solo careers.
+They sold 400 million records and had 9 number ones in the U.K. Everyone knows the disco hits like "Dancing Queen" & "Take A Chance On Me," but ABBA's catalog is filled with songs that explore every conceivable style.
+Agnetha, Frida, Benny & Bjorn had successful solo careers.
 ABBA is in the Rock n Roll Hall of Fame.

 ..4 ABBA SOLO